shinyay/cloudrun-serverless-neg-gs/README.md

   - The forwarding rule is part of the frontend configuration and contains an external IP address, the IP version (IPv4 or IPv6), a protocol (HTTP or HTTPS (includes HTTP/2), and a port number (80 or 443)
 - Target proxy
   - Serverless NEGs can only be used with HTTP and HTTPS target proxies.
 Services that use serverless NEGs cannot be used with TCP or SSL target proxies
+- URL map
+  - The forwarding selection for an external HTTP(S) load balancer is based on a URL map.
+With a URL map, target HTTP(S) proxies determine the backend service to be used by checking the request host name and path in the URL map.
+Load balancers can have multiple backend services referenced from the URL map.
+Each backend service can be associated with a different backend type.
+For example, you can have a backend service for a serverless NEG and another backend service for Compute Engine instance groups.

 ## Requirement